Ed Byrne: The Lowry, Manchester. 2002

 Always Be Comedy: The Tommyfield pub, Kennington, London, 2021

 I have seen Irish comedian Ed Byrne develop on stage, appearing live many times over the years.
-Each solo show is carefully crafted about what is going on in his life at that particular time from growing up (Standing Up and Falling Down), becoming a father (Different Class / Crowd Pleaser), turning forty (Roaring Forties), wondering what life is all about (Outside Looking In) and as a generation we are all spoilt (Spoiler Alert).
+Each solo show is carefully crafted about what is going on in his life at that particular time from growing up (Standing Up and Falling Down), becoming a father (Different Class / Crowd Pleaser), turning forty (Roaring Forties), wondering what life was all about (Outside Looking In) and as a generation we are all spoilt (Spoiler Alert).

 Every time, Byrne was a consummate professional with effortless charm and an engaging personality.
 His persona on stage was always upbeat and he delivered well-timed jokes with ease as well as brilliantly constructive routines that were hilarious, packed with laughs and personal experiences.